thedaveCA/thedaveCA/README.md

 I don't know what I'm doing, which is great, there's so much to learn!
 Can you think of a better place to start?

 Digging into C#, it's been a bit of an adventure so far!
 While I'm not necessarily the n00biest n00b that ever did code, I'm feeling a bit like it.
 That's okay.
-Ultimately my goal is to become a passably competent C# developer, starting on my own although I am open to education at some point too.
+Ultimately my goal is to become a passably competent C# developer.
+I'm starting on my own although I am open to education at some point too, but I'd like to find something in the real world which just isn't how things work in the COVID era.
+Oh well.

 Also a total Github n00b, but hey, I'm using it instead of despising it, so that is a start, I think?
 I get the point of version control, I love the idea of branches, but something just rubs me the wrong way.
 On the other hand, it would have saved my butt if I'd been using it a decade ago, so here we go.